edgarjs/alfred-github-repos/README.md

 To avoid hitting the github API every time you do a search, and to return results faster, the workflow caches all your repositories the first time you authenticate or do a search.
 If you create a new repository, you'll need to update your local cache with:

     gh-update

+# License

+This is released under the [MIT License](http://opensource.org/licenses/MIT).

 # Feedback